patchoulish/firecrawl-dotnet/readme.md

 3. Use the methods available on `FirecrawlService` to interact with the Firecrawl API.

 ### Initialization
-The library can be initialized in two ways:
+The library can be initialized in three ways:
 #### Basic Initialization
 Pass in your API key directly:
 ```csharp